Cardinal Burke’s Mass on June 7th

 1:00 pm – English

-Monday, January 6 at 6:00 pm, The Epiphany of the Lord will be celebrated in the Latin Rite.
+Monday, January 6 at 6:00 pm, The Epiphany of the Lord will be celebrated in the Ancient Use of the Latin Rite.